 - Functionality.
 If you plan to use your mobile wallet in stores, it should utilize NFC for easy payments that are quick and convenient.
 You may also be able to pay your friends and family easily by bumping your devices together or electronically transferring funds.

 - Online shopping availability.
 If you regularly buy online, it may be a good idea to use a digital wallet that is accepted at your favorite online retailers.
 Also, does the wallet store shipping information to make checkout easier?

 - Rewards.
-If you use rewards programs, check if you’ll be able to link them with your digital wallet to automatically get points when you spend.
+If you use rewards programs, check if you’ll be able to link them with your mobile wallet to automatically get points when you spend.